The Supersonic Project: The Early Evolutionary Path of SIGOs: Timescale Analysis of the Evolution of SIGOs

 where $\rho$ has units of g/cm$^3$.
 Here we use peak rather than mean densities to reflect that the SIGO's star formation is likely primarily occurring in its most dense regions: the process of star formation in a SIGO is not $100\%$ efficient.

-As seen in the figure, the collapse timescale has a negative dependence on mass, driven by larger central overdensities in more massive SIGOs.
-This contributes to the enhanced ability of massive SIGOs to form stars.
+As seen in Figure~\ref{Fig:AgeVsMass}, the collapse timescale has a negative dependence on mass, driven by larger central overdensities in more massive SIGOs.
+This mass dependence contributes to the enhanced ability of massive SIGOs to form stars.